Kinto/kinto/docs/contributing.rst

 .. note::

-    No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can!
+    Please, remember: No contribution is too small; We welcome all kind of feedback.
+Typos, grammar bloopers, code, documentation, we take them all!

 How to contribute